-As the outer bands of PTC #3 move onshore on Saturday, there will be a low-end tornado threat.

-The Storm Prediction Center has outlined Escambia and Santa Rosa Counties in a Marginal Risk for severe weather (level 1 of 5).
+FDE As the outer bands of PTC #3 move onshore on Saturday, there will be a low-end tornado threat.
+The Storm Prediction Center has outlined areas from Tallahassee westward in a Marginal Risk for severe weather (level 1 of 5).
+It is possible that some areas could see an upgrade to a Slight Risk this afternoon.

 Severe Thunderstorm Risk Categories

 Understanding the Storm Prediction Center Risk Scale

 Thunderstorms (no label)

-No severe^{} thunderstorms expected Lightning/flooding threat exists with all thunderstorms Winds to 40 mph and small hail possible
+No severe thunderstorms expected Lightning/flooding threat exists with all thunderstorms Winds to 40 mph and small hail possible

 Isolated severe thunderstorms possible

-Understanding Severe Thunderstorm Risk Categories

-Marginal Risk (MRGL) Limited in duration and/or coverage and/or intensity 3 - ENHANCED THUNDERSTORMS 1 - MARGINAL 2 - SLIGHT 4 - MODERATE 5 - HIGH Wind to 40-60 mph, hail up to 1", and low tornado risk (no label) (MRGL) (SLGT) (ENH) (MDT) (HIGH) Scattered severe storms possible No severe Isolated severe Scattered Numerous Widespread Widespread Short-lived and/or not widespread, isolated Slight Risk (SLGT) thunderstorms severe storms thunderstorms severe storms severe storms severe storms intense storms possible possible possible likely One or two tornadoes expected expected Reports of strong winds and wind damage Hail ~1", isolated 2" Lightning/flooding Limited in duration Short-lived and/or More persistent Long-lived, very threats exist with all and/or coverage not widespread, and/or widespread, widespread and widespread and thunderstorms isolated intense and/or intensity particularly intense a few intense Enhanced Risk Numerous severe storms possible storms possible More persistent and/or widespread, a few intense (ENH) A few tornadoes Several wind damage reports Damaging hail, 1"-2"

-NWS defines a severe thunderstorm as measured wind gusts to at least 58 mph, and/or hail to at least one inch in diameter, and/or a tornado.
+Understanding Severe Thunderstorm Risk Categories Marginal Risk (MRGL) Limited in duration and/or coverage and/or intensity 3 - ENHANCED THUNDERSTORMS 1 - MARGINAL 2 - SLIGHT 4 - MODERATE 5 - HIGH Wind to 40-60 mph, hail up to 1", and low tornado risk (no label) (MRGL) (SLGT) (ENH) (MDT) (HIGH) Scattered severe storms possible No severe Isolated severe Scattered Numerous Widespread Widespread Short-lived and/or not widespread, isolated Slight Risk (SLGT) thunderstorms severe storms thunderstorms severe storms severe storms severe storms intense storms possible possible possible likely One or two tornadoes expected expected Reports of strong winds and wind damage Hail ~1", isolated 2" Lightning/flooding Limited in duration Short-lived and/or More persistent Long-lived, very threats exist with all and/or coverage not widespread, and/or widespread, widespread and widespread and thunderstorms isolated intense and/or intensity particularly intense a few intense Enhanced Risk Numerous severe storms possible storms possible More persistent and/or widespread, a few intense (ENH) A few tornadoes Several wind damage reports Damaging hail, 1"-2" NWS defines a severe thunderstorm as measured wind gusts to at least 58 mph, and/or hail to at least one inch in diameter, and/or a tornado.
 All thunderstorm categories imply lightning and the potential for flooding.
 Categories are also tied to the probability of a severe weather event within 25 miles of your location.